aktau/utee/README.md

 **utee** tries to alleviate this problem by falling back to an intermediate pipe if it has to deal with input or ouput that's not a pipe.
-An pipe is a kernel buffer, so no user-space buffering is done.
+A pipe is a kernel buffer, so no user-space buffering is done.

 So, in the simple case where both stdin and stdout are already pipes, **utee** does (pseudo-code):